 If you’ve ever seen Harry Potter, you probably remember the Gringotts Wizarding bank from the first movie.
 Think about all of the different obstacles, chains, and locks that Harry had to bypass to access the vault.
 Now, imagine that he didn’t find the Philosophers Stone in the vault, but rather a huge stash of crypto coins.

-That would be the exact scenario if Harry attempted to access the Coinpayments vaults, except that they aren’t accessible - physically, at least.
+That would be the exact scenario if Harry attempted to access the CoinPayments vaults, except that they aren’t accessible physically.

-Since people kept on asking “is Coinpayments safe?”, this option was introduced as a preventive mechanism.
+Since people keep asking “is CoinPayments safe?”, you should know that this option was introduced as a preventive mechanism.
 In case of a hacking attempt or a security breach, the culprits couldn’t steal whatever amount of cryptocurrencies that users would have stored in the vault because it would require for a specific period to pass.

-Just like every single person in this world has a unique fingerprint, Coinpayments offers it’s users the ability to create a unique and one-of-a-kind name tags.
+Just like every single person in this world has a unique fingerprint, CoinPayments offers it’s users the ability to create unique and one-of-a-kind name tags.
 Once you have your name tag, you can use it to make quick and worry-free transactions.

 Your tag would look something like this:

 So, if, for example, your name is Tim, your tag would be $Tim.
 Simple, right?